sheerun/rspec-gherkin/README.md

 ## Compatibility

-Turnip does not work on Ruby 1.8.X.
+RspecGherkin does not work on Ruby 1.8.X.

 ## Usage